History of NUST MISIS

 The young scientists of NUST MISIS received the Russian Government Award in the area of science and technologies for developing a unique laser complex for controlled thermonuclear fusion, and the Moscow Government Awards for the development of import-substitution technologies for producing moulded pieces of titanium alloys for the Russian aircraft industry.

 NUST MISIS entered into an agreement with the European Organisation for Nuclear Research (CERN) on the format of work within the SHiP experiment.
 The University signed two memorandums on cultural and research cooperation with other participants of the SHiP experiment: the Italian National Institute for Nuclear Physics (INFN), and the University of Naples Federico II (UNINA).

-The University opened the High-End Prototyping Centre Kinetics, which is Russia’s unique high-tech digital lab enabling the full cycle of innovative development.
+The University opened the High-End Prototyping Centre Kinetica, which is Russia’s unique high-tech digital lab enabling the full cycle of innovative development.

 NUST MISIS and UC Rusal established the Institute of Lightweight Materials & Technologies, which is Russia’s first R&D platform for developing state-of-the-art technologies.

 Vnesheconombank and NUST MISIS established the Centre of Competencies for New Materials and Breakthrough Technologies which primarily focuses on blockchain, convergent and quantum technologies.
 This is the world’s first centre for these competencies, with its key consumers being Russian state companies and authorities.